parides55/capitals-quiz/README.md

   - The main Landing page which has in the middle a big tittle with the name of the game which attempts to make clear what the quiz is about.
   - Below the title is a big "Lets's Play!" button which attempts to attract the attention of the user to start playing the game.
+  - In the left and right top corners the Home and Menu buttons are available for selection.

 <img src="images/landing-page-optimized.jpg">